jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 * "Can [Gould and Eldredge's thesis] be maintained in view of the evidence provided by modern studies of living populations?"

 ##  Chapter 3: Evolution in modern populations
+### Contrasting approaches by Darwin, Dobzhansky, Mayr, and Gould & Eldredge (p.
+34)
-### Introduction - 10/10/2020
+* 10/10/2020
+* Although Darwin drew his evidence primarily from living populations, he applied his theory of evolution by natural selection to the whole history of life, on geologic timescales.
+* In contrast, Gould and Eldredge draw most of their evidence for punctuated equilibrium from the fossil record and apply it to living populations.
+This is somewhat counter to their assertion that they were inspired by the mid-20th century work in living ecosystems by Dobzhansky and Mayr.

+### Five propositions of Darwinsim
-Four major premises for Darwin's theory of natural selection:
+* Four major premises for Darwin's theory of natural selection (p.
+34):

-1. All populations exhibit some degree of natural variation
+	1. All populations exhibit some degree of natural variation.
-1. A significant fraction of that variation is inherited from generation to generation
+	1. A significant fraction of that variation is inherited from generation to generation.
-1. Environmental resources are limited such that only a small fraction of the individuals in each generation successfully produce offspring in the next generation
+	1. Environmental resources are limited such that only a small fraction of the individuals in each generation successfully produce offspring in the next generation.
-1. Traits that favor the survival of individuals in one generation will be preferentially perpetuated in the next generation
+	1. Traits that favor the survival of individuals in one generation will be preferentially perpetuated in the next generation.
+* The above four premises are overwhelmingly supported by converging lines of evidence from "anatomy, protein polymorphism, genetics, and the demography of living populations." (p.
+34)
+* There is also implicitly a 5th proposition: "Progressive changes traits from generation to generation will result in long-term evolutionary change." (p.
+35)
+	* This fifth proposition is where Eldredge and Gould (henceforth, **E&G**) disagree with Mayr, Dobzhansky, Wright and the other authors of the modern synthesis.
+	* E&G claim that over the vast majority of a species' duration, there is little progressive change; what genetic changes occur drift back and forth in a random manner.
+	* "Evolutionary change resulting from natural selection [is] considered capable of tracking minor, short-term environmental variations, frequently in an oscillatory manner,  but having little long-term signficance."